surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 Surge LFO is a polyphonic LFO.
 It has two modes.
 If not gated, it outputs a single free running LFO controlled by the top section of the control panel.
 If gated (mono- or poly-phonically) it outputs a collection of enveloped LFOs, following the DAHDSR envelope shown in the lower section.
 If gated, there is one unique LFO and envelope for each degree of gate polyphony.
-All items can support temposync to a clock.
+All items can support tempo-sync to a clock.

 ![SurgeLFO](images/SurgeLFO.png)

-The Surge ADSR is a polyphonic ADSR envelop generator with multiple modes and temposync.
+The Surge ADSR is a polyphonic ADSR envelop generator with multiple modes and tempo-sync.
 Polyphony is driven by the gate input.

-The Surge WaveShaper is a collection of waveshaping algoritms to add warmth and distortion to incoming signals.
+The Surge Wave Shaper is a collection of wave shaping algorithms to add warmth and distortion to incoming signals.

 The SurgeClock is a tiny utility clock which outputs gates and CV at a given BPM set by a control.

+Surge Noise is the noise generator which appears in the Surge Mixer in the VST.